SAT Test Day Checklist: What to Bring and How to Prepare

 What do you need to bring to the SAT?
 Learn how to prepare for SAT test day and what to expect on the exam with our SAT test day checklist.

-According to the College Board, almost 2.2 million students took the SAT in 2020, a number on par with the previous year's findings.
-While some colleges have paused requirements for standardized tests such as the SAT or ACT in light of the COVID-19 pandemic, other schools still require test scores.
+According to the College Board, 1.9 million students took the SAT in 2023, a number on par with the previous year’s findings.
+While some colleges have gotten rid of requirements for standardized tests such as the SAT or ACT, other schools still require test scores.

 Some schools have made submitting these scores voluntary, meaning learners may still want to share their scores if they’re happy with their results.
 Keep reading to learn what to do after registering for the SAT, including the night before and the morning of the test.